-Step out the roman numeral sequence from I to XL (1 to 40) using grey squares to punctuate the sequence.
-So that's I,II,III,IV,V etc using a grey square to mark each comma.
+The goal is to step out the roman numeral sequence from I to XL (1 to 40).
+So that's I,II,III,IV,V... and so on, punctuated correctly with blank spaces.
 Hint: keep an eye on the rolling ticker-tape underneath the grid if you can't remember how to count in roman numerals.

 Ben's challenge maze - © Ben Small - 2006